-Aloidendron tongaense is a fork-branched, succulent tree with a rounded crown, up to 26 feet (8 m) high and about the same width.
+Aloidendron tongaense, formerly known as Aloe tongaensis, is a succulent tree with a rounded crown.
+It grows up to 26 feet (8 m) tall with an equal width.
 The main trunk is stout and up to 2.6 feet (80 cm) in diameter at the base.
-The leaf-bearing branches are up to 1.2 inches (3 cm) in diameter.
-The bark is grey.
-The leaves, about 20, are carried in rosettes at the branch ends.
-The inflorescence is branched like a candle-stick and up to 14 inches (35 cm) tall and up to 4 inches (20 cm) in diameter.
-The yellowish orange, tubular flowers are curved and up to 2 inches (5 cm) long.
+Leaf-bearing branches are up to 1.2 inches (3 cm) in diameter.
+Leaves are carried in rosettes at the end of the branches.
+The inflorescence is branched, up to 14 inches (35 cm) tall, and up to 4 inches (20 cm) in diameter.
+Flowers are yellowish-orange, tubular, and up to 2 inches (5 cm) long.

 How to Grow and Care

 Aloe is a very forgiving plant, and a well-grown plant can be quite beautiful.
 As with all succulents, Aloe must never be allowed to sit in stagnant water, and the plant should be carefully monitored to watch for signs of overwatering.

 These succulents are not particularly fast-growing and will only rarely need repotting.
 In the spring, repot Aloes that are tipping over their pots or have ceased growing.
 Use a fast-draining potting mix with one-third sand or pebbles.
 During repotting of a larger plant, it is possible to divide the root ball carefully.
 Some varieties of Aloe will send off offsets that can be potted independently.